 Wondering whether to transition from 1 to 2 dogs?
 I cannot promise you a definitive answer within this post as it is a decision packed full of personal variables.
 You will however, read the valuable and thought provoking opinions of many dog owners who kindly shared their thoughts and experiences.
 This may be a step towards the right decision for you.

-We introduced our second dog Finn (a rescue puppy of 4 months) to the family after having our first whippet, Jarvis on his own for 8 months.
+We introduced our second dog (a rescue puppy at the time) to the family after having our first whippet on his own for 8 months.
 We wanted to provide a companion for him as he was constantly seeking out dog company on walks (despite having a team of friends at day-care).
 Having two dogs is such fun and we love it but it does have its practical challenges.

 Your Unique Family: